 During winter, excess water within the irrigation equipment can freeze and shatter essential components.
-Individuals that fail to prepare their unit from cold temperatures will encounter multiple disrepairs during the spring reactivation.
+Individuals that fail to prepare their unit for cold temperatures will encounter multiple disrepairs during the spring reactivation.
 Hence, the system winterization is a crucial maintenance task that cannot be ignored.

 The best time to winterize a sprinkler system in Chicago is a week before the first freeze.
 However, it is not always possible to know when the first freeze will be, but it is a good idea to have a winterization plan in place before November.

-Damaged Backflow – Backflow prevention devices are installed to keep dirty or contaminated water from flowing back into your home’s water supply.
+Damaged backflow – Backflow prevention devices are installed to keep dirty or contaminated water from flowing back into your home’s water supply.
 If a sprinkler system is not properly winterized, frozen water can cause the assembly to crack and allow water to flow back into the home.

-Busted Pipes – Water left in the system during freezing weather can cause buried pipes to crack or rupture.
+Busted pipes – Water left in the system during freezing weather can cause buried pipes to crack or rupture.
 Come spring, this will result in high water bills and puddles forming in the irrigation zones.

-Cracked Valves – The same threat exists for the system’s water valves.
+Cracked valves – The same threat exists for the system’s water valves.
 If exposed to freezing temperatures, water left in the valves will expand and crack the brass housing.
 This can cause the valve box to flood and reduce water pressure throughout the system.

 You will want to avoid restarting an irrigation system until the threat of frost has passed.
 When that may be is hard to predict and varies from region to region.
 In Chicago you will probably have to wait until late April.